 The investigator may wish to consider applying for a "certificate of confidentiality" to provide some degree of protection of the raw research data from subpoena and other non-research access.

 17. How do I renew approval for an existing study?

 Submit a fresh cover page with the proper signatures.
 Summarize your research activities during the previous granting period specifically: number of subjects studied and any adverse reactions encountered; benefits which have been derived; any difficulty in obtaining subjects or in obtaining informed consent; and approximate number of subjects required to complete the study.

-18. What if I want to make changes to my protocol?
+18. What if I want to make changes, or request an addendum to my protocol?

 Submit a fresh cover page with the proper signatures and a description of the proposed changes.
-Upon approval by the Committee renewal will retain the original approval number followed by an A (for addendum).
+Upon approval by the Committee renewal will retain the original approval number.